chenhonghua/MVIP-NeRF/README.md

 normalmap_render_factor: we use a factor to downscale the rendered normal map, due to the RAM limitation
 ```

+## Acknowledgement
+The repository is based on [SPIn-NeRF](https://github.com/SamsungLabs/SPIn-NeRF) and [stable dreamfusion](https://github.com/ashawkey/stable-dreamfusion)

+## License
+This project is licensed under NTU S-Lab License 1.0.
+Redistribution and use should follow this license.

 # BibTeX
 If you find our MVIP-NeRF useful in your work, please consider citing it:
 ```